peter88213/yw-cnv/README.md

 For more information, see the [project homepage](https://peter88213.github.io/yw-cnv) with description and download instructions.

+## Feedback?
+Ideas?
+Feature requests?

+You can go to the ["discussions" forum](https://github.com/peter88213/yw-cnv/discussions) and start a thread.

 ## Development

 *yw-cnv* depends on the [pywriter](https://github.com/peter88213/PyWriter) library which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.